Yasir-Ali-Swe/Javascript-and-Next.Js/README.md

 - I will learn html,css,javascript,tailwindcss and next.js in this semester.
 - Organize all lab work in one place.
 - Track progress over the semester.
-- Share my work with others and keep a record for future reference.
+- Share my work with others and keep a record for future reference